RickGelhausen/HRIBO_ReadTheDocs/docs/source/overview.rst

 | RNA       |  B        | 2         | fastq/RNA-B-2.fastq.gz  |
 +-----------+-----------+-----------+-------------------------+

-..note:: This is just an example, please refer to our :ref:`example-workflow <example-workflow:Example workflow>` for another example.
+.. note:: This is just an example, please refer to our :ref:`example-workflow <example-workflow:Example workflow>` for another example.

 cluster.yaml
 ************